GrantS2S/website/content/help/setup/iq-retail.md

-In order for Stock2Shop to provide you with the full integration features and link your IQ Retail system to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot, we need access to your IQ Retail ERP via IQ API Interface.
+In order for Stock2Shop to provide you with the full integration features and link your IQ Retail system to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot, we need access to your IQ Retail ERP via the IQ API Interface.

 Below is all documentation you will need regarding your IQ Retail integration from start to finish.
 Although this is a guide, Stock2Shop can facilitate complex integrations, however this may result in increased integration time.